amy32107/AMARPREET_KAUR/README.md

 # AMARPREET_KAUR
-HEY and welcome to my repository.
-This repository consists of my projects related to web-development, data science and DBMS.
+Welcome to my repository!
+Here you'll find projects related to web development (frontend), data science, and a simple bank database built using SQL.
+Explore to see my work in these areas.